Phil-382453/Utility/README.md

    - The red Main tab fills with the list of scripts in the selected repository.
    - The 1st column - ScriptName - this is the filename in the repository folder.
    - The 2nd column - checkbox to mark favorite scripts.
 Favorite scripts are sorted at the top after refresh.
-   - The 3rd column - Description - comes from a variable in the script file "context-sensitive help"
+   - The 3rd column - Description - comes from ".Synopsis" in the script file "context-sensitive help"

 * Launching a script.
    - Enter you list of servers in the left side text box.